-Chicken Marsala with crispy pan-fried chicken and baby bella mushrooms sauteed in butter in a savory Marsala wine sauce.
-Serve over mashed potatoes or with noodles.
+Pan-seared chicken Marsala with crispy chicken and mushrooms sautéed in butter in a savory Marsala wine sauce.
+Serve over mashed potatoes or noodles.
 Perfecto!

 Chicken Marsala is one of my favorite chicken dishes and I love chicken.
 This recipe is easy to make and everyone will love it!

 The chicken in this recipe is crispy, but you can make it with grilled or baked chicken and serve it with the mushrooms and Marsala wine sauce in the recipe.

 I love cooking with Marsala wine.
 If you find you love it as much as I do try my other dishes made with it: Crock Pot chicken Marsala, meatloaf Marsala, and a red Marsala wine sauce with mushrooms that are great with linguine.

 Ingredients for Chicken Marsala

 - Chicken Breasts

 - Baby Bella Mushrooms